 Sounds kind of epic: a single freelancer working from home wins a client over a big agency working in a local brick and mortar location, just by providing a killer design proposal.
 Believe me – it’s possible, because I did it!
 There’s so much a client can benefit from working with a single freelancer over an agency, and you just have to know how to present yourself as the best option.
 You do that by offering more than just a

-One of the biggest struggles in freelancing has to be finding new graphic design work.
+One of the biggest struggles in freelancing has to be finding more freelance design work when your client pool starts to dwindle.
 If you’re like me, you’ve probably read countless blog posts on the subject.
-I still find myself every now and then when times are tough making that search into Google – hoping that I’ll find a new and secret way of finding work.
-The real truth is, I already know everything there is to finding new work – and so do you!
-What do we
+I still find myself every now and then when times are tough making that search into Google – hoping that I’ll find a new and secret way of finding more freelance design work.
+The real truth is, I already know everything there is to finding

 Late last year a reader reached out to me with doubts about staying in the graphic design industry.
 He tried researching various aspects of being a freelance graphic designer, but struggled to find the information that he wanted to hear – the information that stated how graphic designers can make “big money”.
 If you were to look at some high paying professions like being a movie star, lawyer or something in the medical field – they have the potential to